PRIME3015/Cses-Sorting-and-searching/README.md

-This file contains cses searching and sorting questinns solutions .
+This file contains cses searching and sorting questions solutions .